 Pros of MyOwnConference

-2) No need to install and update a program.
+- No need to install and update a program.
 You don’t have to download anything to hold a webinar.
-Participants can join the event simply by clicking a link you shared.
+Participants can join the event simply by clicking the link you shared.

-3) Playing videos from YouTube, Vimeo, etc. Skype only allows you to send a link, while with MyOwnConference you can play the video during the webinar.
+- You are playing videos from YouTube, Vimeo, etc. Skype only allows you to send a link, while with MyOwnConference, you can play the video during the webinar.

-5) Free registration for participants.
+- Free registration for participants.
 If you are yet to gather participants for your event, you can do it via a free landing page.
-This way, you can get contact information of potential viewers to send emails and invitations.
+This way, you can get the contact information of potential viewers to send emails and invitations.

 Cons of MyOwnConference